Modals

 Types

-Standard modal
+Standard Modal

 Standard modals appear in the center of the screen along with an overlay which prevents users from interacting with the background.